-Our goal is to put the spunk back in our senior patients.
+Our goal is to put the spunk back in our senior patients!
 Pets that are “just getting old” often have chronic and/or painful conditions that prevent them from living their best lives.
 As part of a geriatric consultation, Dr. Portmann performs a full physical exam, reviews past veterinary records, and evaluates the home environment of her animal patients.
-Often, simple changes in the home, diet, exercise, supplements, and medications can make a big difference!
+Often, simple changes in the home, along with diet, exercise, supplements, and medications can make a big difference!

-Common conditions treated in geriatric pets:
+Common conditions treated in senior and geriatric pets:

--Chronic Spinal Disease (IVDD)
+-Chronic Spinal Pain

 Palliative care aims to relieve symptoms, decrease stress, and improve the quality of life of an animal with a serious illness (whether terminal or treatable.)
 Palliative care is often performed in the home and can be started at any stage of the illness, from diagnosis to the hospice stage.
 Palliative care can be used in conjunction with traditional therapies like surgery, chemotherapy, and medical interventions.